Involved in a Distracted Driving Accident? Follow These 10 Steps.

 - Call your attorney.
 Before you make any statements to your insurance company or the other driver’s company, talk to your attorney.
 Your attorney can advise you as to how to respond to questions from insurance adjusters and can let you know which settlement offers you should accept, if any.

 Want to learn more about distracted driving and what you can do to put an end to these accidents?
-Read our latest newsletter!
+Check out more articles from our blog!

 Source: USDOT, Traffic Safety Facts: Research Note (April 2016)